 This is one rewards card that offers users a host of great benefits.
 It’s a versatile choice that gives two miles for every dollar spent on every single purchase.
 Plus, you’ll also enjoy the opportunity to earn bonus miles once you sign up.
-Remember, too, that the Capital One Venture credit card named “Most Rewarding if You Crave Free Airline Flights” by Money Magazine.
+Remember, too, that the One credit card named “Most Rewarding if You Crave Free Airline Flights” by Money Magazine.
 There’s a $59 annual fee; however, it’s waived your first year.
 Around the clock customer service and travel and emergency assistance is there 24-7, too.
 A good credit score gets you approved and the many benefits and great customer service keeps you coming back.

 Chase is known for its versatile selection of credit card offers and the Chase Freedom MasterCard is one of its most popular.
 We like this credit card offer for its $100 cash back bonus you’ll earn after spending $500 during your first three months of ownership.
 And – the best part – is there’s no annual fee.
 The rotating quarterly savings give you ample opportunities to really take advantage of additional savings – from restaurants to gas savings to cash back – Chase has a powerful family of credit card offers for every consumer.